-- The axon is a cable-like structure at the end of the cell body opposite the dendrites and transmits messages to other neurons.
+- The axon is a cable-like structure at the end of the cell body opposite the dendrites that transmits messages to other neurons.

 The function and survival of neurons depend on several key biological processes:

 - Communication.
 Neurons are constantly in touch with neighboring brain cells.
-When a neuron receives signals from other neurons, it generates an electrical charge that travels down the length of its axon and releases neurotransmitter chemicals across a tiny gap, called a synapse.
+When a neuron receives signals from other neurons, it generates an electrical charge that travels down the length of its axon and releases neurotransmitter chemicals across a tiny gap called a synapse.
 Like a key fitting into a lock, each neurotransmitter molecule then binds to specific receptor sites on a dendrite of a nearby neuron.
 This process triggers chemical or electrical signals that either stimulate or inhibit activity in the neuron receiving the signal.
 Communication often occurs across networks of brain cells.
 In fact, scientists estimate that in the brain’s communications network, one neuron may have as many as 7,000 synaptic connections with other neurons.
 The early loss of synaptic connections is one of the main hallmarks of cognitive decline associated with Alzheimer's.

 - Metabolism.
-Metabolism—the breaking down of chemicals and nutrients within a cell—is critical to healthy cell function and survival.
+Metabolism — the breaking down of chemicals and nutrients within a cell — is critical to healthy cell function and survival.
 To perform this function, cells require energy in the form of oxygen and glucose, which are supplied by blood circulating through the brain.
-The brain has one of the richest blood supplies of any organ and consumes up to 20 percent of the energy used by the human body—more than any other organ.
+The brain has one of the richest blood supplies of any organ and consumes up to 20% of the energy used by the human body — more than any other organ.
 In people with Alzheimer’s, there is a reduction in glucose entering the brain and also a decrease in energy production that can affect neurons due to their high energy needs.

 - Repair, remodeling, and regeneration.
-Unlike many cells in the body, which are relatively short-lived, neurons have evolved to live a long time—more than 100 years in humans.
+Unlike many cells in the body, which are relatively short-lived, neurons have evolved to survive a long time, and some keep working throughout a person's lifetime.
 As a result, neurons must constantly maintain and repair themselves.
-Neurons also continuously adjust, or “remodel,” their synaptic connections depending on how much stimulation they receive from other neurons.
+Neurons also continuously adjust — or “remodel” — their synaptic connections depending on how much stimulation they receive from other neurons.
 For example, they may strengthen or weaken synaptic connections, or even break down connections with one group of neurons and build new connections with a different group.
-Adult brains may even generate new neurons—a process called neurogenesis.
+Adult brains may even generate new neurons, a process called neurogenesis.
 Remodeling of synaptic connections and neurogenesis are important for learning, memory, and possibly brain repair.
 In people with Alzheimer’s, there is some evidence suggesting decreased neurogenesis in areas of the brain involved in memory and learning.

-The brain typically shrinks to some degree in healthy aging but, surprisingly, does not lose neurons in large numbers.
-In Alzheimer’s disease, however, damage is widespread, as many neurons stop functioning, lose connections with other neurons, and die.
+The brain typically shrinks to some degree in healthy aging, but surprisingly, does not lose neurons in large numbers.
+In Alzheimer’s, however, damage is widespread, as many neurons stop functioning properly, lose connections with other neurons, and eventually die.
 Alzheimer’s disrupts processes vital to neurons and their networks, including communication, metabolism, and repair.

-At first, Alzheimer’s disease typically destroys neurons and their connections in parts of the brain involved in memory, including the entorhinal cortex and hippocampus.
+At first, Alzheimer’s usually damages the connections among neurons in parts of the brain involved in memory, including the entorhinal cortex and hippocampus.
 It later affects areas in the cerebral cortex responsible for language, reasoning, and social behavior.
 Eventually, many other areas of the brain and surrounding neurons are damaged and stop working normally.
-Over time, a person with Alzheimer’s gradually loses his or her ability to live and function independently.
+Over time, a person with Alzheimer’s gradually loses their ability to live and function independently.
 Ultimately, the disease is fatal.